Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: The static algorithm

-We will show the approximation factor of the matching $M$ found by the algorithm by primal dual analysis.
-We remark that it is possible to show this result purely combinatorially as well which we include in Appendix~\ref{ap:combinatorial}, as it may be of independent interest.
+\myparagraph{Approximation factor.} We will show the approximation factor of the matching $M$ found by the algorithm by primal dual analysis.
+We remark that it is possible to show this result purely combinatorially as well.
 We will show that this $M$ and a vector $y$ satisfy the complementary slackness condition up to a $1\pm \eps$ factor, which implies the approximation guarantee.
-This was proved by Duan and Pettie \cite{DuanP14} (the original lemma was for general matchings, we have specialized it here to bipartite matchings). \begin{lemma}[Lemma 2.3 of \cite{DuanP14}] Let $M$ be a matching and let $y$ be an assignment of the dual variables.
-Suppose $y$ is a valid solution to the LP in the following approximate sense: For all $uv \in E, y_u + y_v \ge (1-\eps_0) \cdot w(uv)$ and for all $e\in M$, $y_u+y_v \le (1+\eps_1) \cdot w(uv)$.
-If the $y$-values of all unmatched vertices are zero, then $M$ is a $\left((1+\eps_1)^{-1}(1-\eps_0)\right)$-approximate maximum weight matching. \end{lemma}
+This was used by Duan and Pettie \cite{DuanP14} (the original lemma was for general matchings, we have specialized it here to bipartite matchings).